“I forgot to add salt to my bread dough, can I save it?”

 There are two types of yeast, dry and dense yeast.

-Dry yeast is practically hibernating, and the most important fact of it is that it’s actually quite immune to salt until it’s rehydrated.
-So if you’re making a straight dough, you can feel free to add the salt at any time.
+Dry yeast is practically hibernating, and the most important fact about it is that it’s actually quite immune to salt until it’s rehydrated.
+So if you’re making a straight dough, you can feel free to add salt at any time.

 Certainly, salt will inhibit the fresh yeast and can kill it in a high enough concentration.
 Therefore, you’ll try to arrange it so that the salt is spread out in the other ingredients before it makes contact with the yeast.
 Meaning, you will mix all the dry ingredients first, and then, you can leave the yeast for the end.